jorgemarpa/tess-asteroid-ml/README.md

 Creates a dataset from TESS FFIs.
 Makes 64x64 pixel cuts, uses JPL to create a asteroid mask.

 optional arguments:
-  -h, --help            show this help message and exit --sector SECTOR       TESS sector number.
+  -h, --help      show this help message and exit --sector        TESS sector number.
-  --camera CAMERA       TESS camera number.
+  --camera        TESS camera number.
-  --ccd CCD             TESS CCD number
+  --ccd           TESS CCD number
-  --cutout-size CUTOUT_SIZE
+  --cutout-size   Cutout size in pixels
-                        Cutout size in pixels --lim-mag LIM_MAG     Limiting magnitude in V band.
+  --lim-mag       Limiting magnitude in V band.
-  --sampling SAMPLING   Select a `dense` grid that covers corner to corner of the FFI or a `sparse` that uses only 7 rows from the grid.
+  --sampling      Select a `dense` grid that covers corner to   corner of the FFI or a `sparse` that uses only 7 rows from the grid.
   --fit-bkg       Fit and substract background (flag).
   --plot          Plot FFI (flag).
   --verbose       Verbose (flag).
   --download      Donwload cutouts from from AWS wh Astrocut (flag).
 ```